The different fate of Apple’s Lisa and Macintosh (and why design matters)

 The development of the computer and its software had been long (some five years), expensive and troubled; the desire to recoup the high development costs led Apple to sell the Lisa at a price of nearly $10,000 in 1983, which was quite high even at those times (it was about twice that of an IBM XT with a 10MB hard disk).

-Furthermore, Jobs had leaved the Lisa team about one year before the launch of the new computer because of a dispute with Apple’s CEO, Mike Scott; eventually devoting himself to the creation of a new, simpler and cheaper machine: the Macintosh.
+Furthermore, Jobs left the Lisa team about one year before the launch of the new computer, for reasons that are not completely clear °°, eventually devoting himself to the creation of a new, simpler and cheaper machine: the Macintosh.

 ° As far as I know, when speaking about his visits to the PARC, Jobs always mentioned the Alto, which was a 6-year-old project, but never the Xerox Star that was under development at the PARC at that time (it was launched in 1981); possibily, either Jobs didn’t see the Star and its OS at all, or the Xerox staff shown him only some kind of prototype of the Star’s GUI which, for some aspects, is much more similar to that of the Lisa than the Alto’s.